Check the progress of the coronavirus vaccine rollout in your part of the Anglia region

-According to NHS England data up to 4 July, the areas of the Anglia region where the highest proportion of people have been given the first dose of the vaccine were in Broadland (89.2% of adults), South Norfolk (88.3%) and Mid Suffolk (87.7%).
+According to NHS England data up to 17 September, the areas of the Anglia region where the highest proportion of people aged 16+ have been given the first dose of the vaccine were in Broadland (92.4% of adults) and South Norfolk (91.6%).

 The vaccination rates were lowest in Cambridge (67.6% of people aged 12+) and Luton (68.3%).

 The darker the shade of blue on the map, the higher the proportion of people in the selected age group who have had both injection doses.
 If you move your cursor over the map you can see the percentage figures for each area.